 As a result, you want to decrease a contact’s score over time.

-While ActiveCampaign doesn’t use a true time-decay model that slowly decreases a customer’s score for particular actions as time goes on, they do they let you set an automation rule to decrease their score after a certain amount of time.
-This is like an expiration date; after 1 month (or 3 months, or whatever you choose), the score someone received for a specific action will be removed from their account.
+While ActiveCampaign doesn’t use a true time-decay model that slowly decreases a customer’s score for particular actions as time goes on, they do let you set an automation rule to decrease their score after a certain amount of time.
+This is like an expiration date; after one month (or three months, or whatever you choose), the score someone received for a specific action will be removed from their account.

 3. Use Scoring Categories if You Have Multiple Products or Services